HyperQB/hyperqb.github.io/source/manual/index.rst

    .. grid-item-card:: Modeling Languages
       :class-card: sd-shadow-sm

-      - :doc:HyperQB currently accepts input models in two languages:
+      - HyperQB currently accepts input models in two languages:

          -- **NuSMV** is a symbolic BBD-based model checker originated in CMU.
 The full documentation of the input language is available `here <https://nusmv.fbk.eu/user-manual.html>`_.